asottile-archive/azure-pipeline-templates/README.md

 - be equal to: `py27`, `py34`, `py35`, `py36`, `py37`, `py38`
 - start with: `py27-`, `py34-`, `py35-`, `py36-`, `py37-`, `py38-`

-for now, python3.8 is only available on linux
+for now, python3.8 is only available on linux -- it is installed from [deadsnakes]

 #### example